 The first approach uses Game Theory to find the equilibrium state of a system of two models which compete against each other.
 The first model, called the generator, attempts to generate a sample.
-The second model, called the discriminator, takes as input a mixture of real data points and generated samples and attempts to classify them as either real or fake.
-Using each others outputs, both model update their parameters until convergence.
+The second model, called the discriminator, takes a mixture of real data points and generated samples as an input and attempts to classify them as either real or fake.
+Using each others outputs, both models update their parameters until convergence [50].